Kentucky's Horse Industry

+Keeping a horse healthy requires time, money, and responsibility.
 Horses need to eat between 1.5-3% of their body weight in food a day depending on their age and use.
-At least half of their diet comes from leafy forages such as pasture and hay.
+At least half of their diet should come from leafy forages such as pasture and hay.
 Horses also need access to clean water as they need to drink 5-10 gallons a day.
-Horses hooves, coats, and teeth require special care as well.
-Keeping a horse healthy requires time, money, and responsibility.
+Horses hooves, coats, and teeth require regular care as well.

 Mares will carry their foals for 11 months.
 Most foals are born between January and April, and they are weaned from their mothers when they are about 6 months of age.
 Training begins when they are between 2 and 4 years old.
 The average lifespan of a horse is 25 to 30 years.
 A horse’s diet is made up of high quality grasses, hays, and grains such as oats, barley, and corn.